zlskidmore/zlskidmore.github.io/_posts/2025-12-10-MRD_in_cancer_where_we_are.md

 ---
 layout: post
-title:  "Mimima Residual Disease In Cancer"
+title:  "Mimimal Residual Disease In Cancer"
 date:   2025-12-10 10:13:50 -0500
 description: "MRD in cancer, where we are and current trends"
 tags: [MRD, liquid_biopsy]